rpardini/docker-registry-proxy/README.md

 ## master is unstable/beta

 - `master` (and `:latest` Docker tag) is unstable
+- Test version is `0.4.0-pre1`, see [0.4.0-pre1 tag on Github](https://github.com/rpardini/docker-registry-proxy/tree/0.4.0-pre1) - this image is multi-arch amd64/arm64
-- Currently, stable version is `0.3.0`, see [0.3.0 tag on Github](https://github.com/rpardini/docker-registry-proxy/tree/0.3.0)
+- Stable/production version is `0.3.0`, see [0.3.0 tag on Github](https://github.com/rpardini/docker-registry-proxy/tree/0.3.0) (amd64 only)

 ## Usage